Getting financial help from your college

-This information explains who is eligible for financial help, what the money is for and how much you will get.
+This information will help you find out if you are eligible to receive financial help from your college if you are in further education, what the money is for and how much you will get.

-If you are from the EU, or do not meet these conditions, you may still be entitled to some support so should check with the college.
+If you do not meet these conditions, you may still be entitled to some support so it’s important to check with your college.

 If you have had financial support for another course you may not get more or the amount you get may be reduced.
-Check with the college.
+Check with your college for full details.

 The money you have to live on will be a combination of a bursary from the college, welfare benefits and earnings if you work while studying.